What is attack and what are attack components?¶

 Blocking mode: detects, blocks attacks and displays information about attacks in the Wallarm Console.

 wallarm_mode is used.
-More detailed information about filtering mode configuration is available within the link.
+More detailed information about filtration mode configuration is available within the link.

-The filtering mode for behavioral attacks is configured separately via the particular trigger.
+The filtration mode for behavioral attacks is configured separately via the particular trigger.

 False positive occurs when attack signs are detected in the legitimate request or when legitimate entity is qualified as a vulnerability.
 More details on false positives in vulnerability scanning →